eheisman/dssrip/README.md

 options(dss_jre_location="C:\\Program Files (x86)\\HEC\\HEC-DSSVue\\java")
 Sys.setenv(JAVA_HOME="C:\\Program Files (x86)\\HEC\\HEC-DSSVue\\java")
 ```
 This fix may cause issues with other rJava based packages, so do this at your own risk.

 #TODO List:
 - Implement a 'safe' HecDss$get() method that handles a non-existent/'empty' path more gracefully, such as warn if null.
 - Implement write methods for ```TimeSeriesContainers``` (from ```xts``` or ```data.frame```) and ```PairedDataContainers``` (from ```data.frame```).

 #Known Issues:
 - dssrip must be loaded before any other packages that require ```rJava``` so that dssrip can initialize a JVM with the correct options.
 This isn't 'nice' behavior, but at the moment it is required.
+This issue can be mostly resolved by loading dssrip before other packages that depend on ```rJava```, such as XLConnect.
-- Only works in 32-bit R due to limitations on the JVM loading 32-bit DLL files.
+- Only works in 32-bit R, unless you have a 64-bit version of the DLL file to link to.
 - Time series import does not handle timezones well, xts objects often default to assuming the file is in GMT.
 This may be a larger issue with how R handles timezones on Windows.
 - data.table and rJava both imported and have a naming conflict on the ```J()``` function.
 At the moment the rJava version masks the data.table version, the reverse may be more useful.

 # Hydrotools
-The Hydroltools part of this package has been moved to it's own package, which can be found at http://github.com/eheisman/hydroutils[http://github.com/eheisman/hydroutils]
+The Hydroltools part of this package has been moved to it's own package, [hydroutils](http://github.com/eheisman/hydroutils).